mcv-m6-video/mcv-m6-2023-team4/Week 3/README.md

 python task_1.4.py --network faster_RCNN --lr 1e-3 --cross-validation=Normal
 ```

+## Task 2.1
+See the task_2_1.ipynb notebook to generate the video.
+The outputted predictions are in /outputs and data_simple (TrackEval format).

 ## Task 2.2

 See the task_2_2.ipynb notebook for generating gif visualisations.
 The outputted predictions are in /outputs and data_kalman (TrackEval format).
 Additionally, a .py has been provided.
 Input file of the detections must be provided (MOT challenge format).See --help for options.